 The import feature is designed as a starting point to move projects with many Markdown docs to ReadMe.
 This will be handy if you are just getting started and want to port your old documentation quickly.
 After you import, the documentation will likely need to be edited to ensure the resulting docs look as desired.

-Go to Project Dashboard > Manage Project, then scroll down to Project Management.
+Go to Project Dashboard > Configuration > Project Settings, then scroll down to Project Management.

 Import File Type

 Only markdown (.md) files can be imported into ReadMe.
 Other file formats (.html, .csv, .doc) are not supported.
 ReadMe has its own flavor of Markdown, but supports Github-flavored Markdown for most fields.

 Avoid Importing Versions That Already Exist in ReadMe